Srabutdotcom/validate/readme.md

 This is a basic example.
 Feel free to modify and extend the functionality based on your specific requirements.

 ** Sponsorship **
-I need Sponsorship to maintain and create other codes Just click one of the following links
+I need Sponsorship to maintain and create other codes.
+Just click one of the following links
 - https://github.com/sponsors/Srabutdotcom
 - https://paypal.me/aiconeid